Software

 Live timing, strategy, and AI race insights for IMSA competitors — in the browser, on the pit stand, ready before the green flag.

-Race Control live timing screen: full multi-class IMSA field with sector times, bests, gaps, and pit information
+Race Control live timing screen: full multi-class IMSA field with sector times, bests, gaps, theoretical and projected laps, and pit information

 The information a factory team pays a stand full of engineers to watch — read out loud, on time, to your team.